vitjuli/pwv-study/README.md

-# pwv-study — Robust PWV Pipelines on Synthetic & Public Data
+# pwv-study — PWV Pipelines on Synthetic & Public Data

 The current repository is not full; it will be updated in May 2026.
 (Sorry)